jessecusack/Nortek_processing_tests/README.md

 ### xarray (python)

 Installed with the conda environment.
-Tested in the notebook `scripts/xarray_check_data.py`.
+I will use it to read the Nortek generated netCDF files.
+This is done in the notebook `scripts/xarray_check_data.py`.
 To convert this script to a notebook, you may need to use:

 ```
 conda activate nortek-test